-If a couple neglect each other’s intimate emotional needs after marriage, they not only stop being in a romantic relationship, but their Love Bank accounts drop below the romantic love threshold.
+If a couple neglects each other’s intimate emotional needs after marriage, they not only stop being in a romantic relationship, but their Love Bank accounts drop below the romantic love threshold.
 The Love Bank “leaks,” and unless it is continually replenished with love units, romantic love cannot be sustained.

 The most common reason for emotional neglect after marriage is that life’s responsibilities – careers, children, financial pressures – come together to convince some couples that they don’t have time to meet each other’s needs.
 Without intimate attention, they inevitably fall out of love and into “like.”
 While they like each other, they don’t have the same instinctive motivation to meet each other’s intimate emotional needs.
-They want their own needs met, but are not as interested in meet the other’s needs.
+They want their own needs met, but are not as interested in meeting the other’s needs.
 That makes it even less likely for them to take the time necessary to meet each other intimate emotional needs.
 Even with time available, they can think of other things to do.

 But when the Love Busters, selfish demands, disrespectful judgments, angry outbursts, dishonesty, independent behavior, and annoying habits, have infected a marital relationship, the very thought of spending 15 hours for undivided attention sounds repulsive.
-Love Busters drive Love Bank balances below zero, making spouse dislike each other.
-Their willingness and ability to meet intimate emotional needs is seriously degraded.
+Love Busters drive Love Bank balances below zero, making spouses dislike each other.
+Their willingness and ability to meet intimate emotional needs are seriously degraded.

 So, my general advice to spend time to meet intimate emotional needs in marriage depends on Love Bank balances.
 When balances are above zero, and spouse love or like each other, that time together is highly recommended.
 But when either or both spouse’s balance falls below zero, primary attention should shift to overcoming Love Busters.
 The meeting of intimate emotional needs can then be addressed after Love Busters have been eliminated.